 By emphasizing specific colors the summer mood strong but still natural.

 More On Styles Here

 If you would like to read more on styles and presets, the following links direct you to related blogs:

-Are you interested in Styles for Capture One then this set is worth your consideration.
-They cover a wide range of application and which you want to have in your toolbox.
-Try the free trial first or dive deep and go for the full set with Overdrive bonus.
+Are you interested in Styles for Capture One and is this set worth your consideration?
+I think so.
+They cover a wide range of applications and which you want to have in your toolbox.
+Try the free trial first or dive deep and go for the full set with the Overdrive bonus.